Joe-Costa/Qumulo-Lock-Manager/README.md

 Some very common example scenarios are when a user can't save an Excel spreasheet that another user has opened, or when the Mac Finder's Quick Look file previewer triggered by one user prevents another user from saving a Photoshop or other graphics file.

-Selecting and closing file handle via this app will close the handle on the Qumulo cluster side, but the client will still have the file open on its end, there will be no perceptible change from the perspective of the client holding the lock.
+Selecting and closing file handles via this app will close the handle on the Qumulo cluster side, but the client will still have the file open on its end and there will be no perceptible change from the perspective of the client holding the lock.

-The client is left with a "stale" version of the file that might be out of sync with the version stored in the cluster.
-This client will then likely need to close the file locally and reopen it from the Qumulo cluster to get back in sync with the stored version of the file.
+The client will be left with a "stale" local version of the file that might be out of sync with the version stored in the cluster.
+This client will then need to close the file locally and reopen it from the Qumulo cluster to get back in sync with the stored version of the file.

-**_There is a possibility that the user which held the lock could lose work in progress_** if the file handle is closed before the file has been saved, so use caution when closing file handles!
+**_There is a possibility that the user which held the lock could lose work in progress if the file handle is closed before the file has been saved_**, so use caution when closing file handles!

 ## Requirements:

-Tested with `Python 3.9` on Mac OS 13
+Tested with `Python 3.9` on Mac OS 13 and Windows 10

 ** A GUI is required for use with a Linux client! **